- Department: History

 - Academic year of delivery: 2022-23

-This module studies the history and politics of international and ‘global’ health.
+This module studies the history and politics of global health, examining its complex links with international and national health policies.
 The constituent seminars historicize the many factors influencing the development, running and evaluation of these initiatives in different national settings in Asia, Africa, Latin America and, not least, Europe.
-Sessions will examine attitudes and administrative realities within various international organisations based within Europe and the Americas, their offices within the different national capitals and, perhaps most importantly, within diverse field contexts, where policies were often recast in response to variety of social, economic and political challenges.
+Sessions will examine attitudes and administrative realities within various global and international organisations based within Europe and the Americas and their offices within the different national capitals.
+Most importantly, we will also assess practice within diverse field contexts, where policies were often recast in response to a variety of social, economic and political expectations and challenges.

 ---|---|